mitsuba-renderer/mitsuba3/MPhys/Single_Emitter/performance_scaling_experiments/experiment_04_scaling_n_photons_plus_generation.md

-# Add a step to measure dictionary creation time to experiment 01
+# Add a step to measure generation steps in experiment 01

 ## Background / Method